Do Malaysians Speak Good English or Malaysian English in Malaysia?

-While Malaysian English can encompass a range of English spoken in Malaysia, it is distinct from the colloquial form commonly called Manglish.
+While Malaysian English can encompass a range of English spoken in Malaysia, it is distinct from Manglish’s colloquial form.

 “Manglish (or sometimes Mangled English) is an English-based creole spoken in Malaysia.

-The vocabulary of Manglish consists of words originating from English, Malay, Hokkien, Mandarin, Cantonese, Tamil, and Malayalam.
+Manglish’s vocabulary consists of words originating from English, Malay, Hokkien, Mandarin, Cantonese, Tamil, and Malayalam.